A year after officials called off search for hiker Sam Sayers, her mother is still looking

 “I’m not going to say who we’re working with,” she said.
 “But we have not stopped.
 We still believe she is alive.”

-Six days after Sayers went missing, her boyfriend, Kevin Dares, held a service in her memory on the peak where she disappeared — and where officials determined there were “4 possibilities for mishap,” all involving slips into an icy crevasse or into Vesper Lake.
+Earlier this month, her boyfriend, Kevin Dares, held a service in her memory on the peak where she disappeared — and where officials determined there were “4 possibilities for mishap,” all involving slips into an icy crevasse or into Vesper Lake.

 The service included the installation of an iron cross with a hammered-metal oval inscribed with Sayers’ name and birth date and the title “Queen of the Stars.”